GabeScott/standard-works-vault/General Conference/1974 October - The Savior’s Program for the Care of the Aged.md

 Many can accept calls as couples to fill full-time missions.
 Others may be called upon to officiate in the temples.
 Some may visit the temple regularly to do endowment work.
 Genealogical research is fascinating, stimulating, and fulfilling.
 Many can and should be called to teach Primary, Sunday School, and Relief Society.
 Our youth love mature Saints as teachers because they have time to care.
 Bishops may call the brethren to be home teachers and the sisters to do Relief Society visiting teaching.

 Inasmuch as home teaching is never finished, many long-living men may help truly teach us by example what home teachers really should be.
-The Lord said, “He that loseth his life for my sake shall find it.”
-(Matt.
-10:39.)
+The Lord said, “He that loseth his life for my sake shall find it.” ([[Matthew 10.39|Matt.
+10:39]].)
 Our senior Saints may well be called upon to bake and cook or render compassionate service during funerals or other times of stress and need.

 Now, second, the family should do all they can do.
 Those who have mothers and fathers who are confined should care for them by furnishing those soul needs such as love, care, and tenderness.
 If you recall the words of the epitaph:

-Here lies David Elginbrod;
+>Here lies David Elginbrod;

-Have mercy on him, God,
+>Have mercy on him, God,

-As he would do if he were God
+>As he would do if he were God

-And you were David Elginbrod.
+>And you were David Elginbrod.
+>

 So we might also declare to you, try to understand them, try to anticipate their needs.
 Before you turn the financial responsibility of them over to the Church, state, or government, use every resource you or any member of your family has.
 Nursing home care provided by the Church was up 411 percent last year.